-The portfolio, including reflective statement, will be assessed by independent assessors who will decide whether the apprentice has demonstrated the required competencies of the Standard.
+The Portfolio and Reflective Statement (PRS) will be assessed by independent assessors who will decide whether the apprentice has demonstrated the required competencies of the Standard.
 To ensure the assessors' independence, they will not have been engaged in any aspect of the candidate's on-programme assessment.
-If a candidate only successfully completes one component of the portfolio/reflective statement, the overall portfolio, including the reflective statement will be determined as a fail.
-There is no grading of the portfolio and reflective statement and a candidate is either deemed to have passed or failed it.
+If a candidate only successfully completes one component of the PRS, the overall portfolio, including the reflective statement will be determined as a fail.
+There is no grading of the PRS and a candidate is either deemed to have passed or failed it.